jiyoungsim/Face-Image-Classification-by-Emotion-Using-Machine-Learning-Models/README.md

 	+ Thomson Batidzirai
 	+ Mo Yang

 + **Objective**: The goal of this project is to build a classification model for facial images by emotions that performs better than the baseline boosted decision stump.
-The models are evaluated in terms of accuracy and computational expenses, with assumption that the model will be retrained on a larger dataset in the future.
+The models are evaluated in terms of accuracy and computational expenses, with the assumption that the model will be retrained on a larger dataset in the future.

 + **Project summary**: